darafferty/rapthor/doc/w-kernel-support-size.md

 ## Introduction

-To reserve sufficient space for the convolution by the w-kernel it is important to known the support in advance.
+To reserve sufficient space for the convolution by the w-kernel it is important to know the support in advance.
 This document describes the derivation of an approximate formula for the w-kernel support size

 When the W-term is Nyquist sampled in the image domain, the support in the uv-domain fits exactly inside the grid.
 Strictly speaking the W-term can not be Nyquist sampled, because its support is infinite.
 However, the W-term can be considered Nyquist sampled when the phase change from pixel to pixel is smaller then $`\pi`$.
 This criterion cuts the tails of the convolution function at approximately the 1% level.